defold/doc/docs/en/manuals/shader.md

 ## Including snippets into shaders

 Shaders in Defold support including source code from files within the project that have have the `.glsl` extension.
-To include a glsl file from a shader, use the `#include "path-to-file.glsl"` pragma.
+To include a glsl file from a shader, use the `#include` pragma either with double quotations or brackets.
 Includes must have either project relative paths or a path that is relative from the file that is including it:

 ```glsl
 // In file /main/my-shader.fs